PeterSenpai/petersenpai.github.io/content/archived/covered/LC2-Add-Two-Numbers.md

 Nothing special

-Set 2 pointers iteration the same position on 2 different lists and only stop when reach the end of the longer list.
+Set up 2 pointers that iterate at the same speed on 2 different lists and only stop when we reach the end of the longer list.

 some small mistakes can be made
 1/ forgot to update carry for all cases